exasol/project-keeper/doc/system_requirements.md

 `req~verify-gitignore-file~1`

-PK verifies that the project has a `gitignore` file.
+PK verifies that the project has a `.gitignore` file.

 It checks that the file contains certain required entries.